Blog » Latest Articles

 • This means you will take on the consumer software development and testing, including certain key aspects such as notifications (email, SMS, push, etc.).

-• For businesses using the API experience option, the control is worth this technical work.
+• For businesses using the Iris Identity Protection API experience option, the control is worth this technical work.

 A possible rendering of customer data available through the Iris API Suite – in this case, used to populate a dashboard on desktop.

-In contrast, an Iris-driven experience option such as the OnWatch portal relieves you of that responsibility.
+Finally, an Iris-driven experience option, such as the OnWatch Portal, relieves you of nearly all user experience design choices.
 Instead, it involves working with an interface template designed and managed by Iris.

 • We are proud of our web portal experience – we continually study and improve it throughout the year.
 We also offer ample customization to reflect your brand.

-• For businesses that go the Iris portal route, convenience – and sometimes faster setup – makes the templated design worthwhile.
+• For businesses that go the OnWatch Portal route, convenience – and typically quick setup – make the templated design worthwhile.

 Factor 2: Available Technical Resources

-Often, a key factor in whether our partners choose the Iris API suite or go with an OnWatch® portal is simply the availability of technical resources.
+Often, a key factor in which Iris Experience Option our partners select is simply the availability of technical resources.

-• These resources include skilled team members, as well as having the necessary software development tools and processes to build, test, and launch your product.
+• These resources include skilled team members, and the necessary software development tools and processes to build, test, and launch your product.

 Sample identity alert email notification mockup, with imaginary client branding Amethyst, Inc.; header John, you have a new identity alert; generic explanation text; button View Alert; and sample corporate email footerA sample of the kinds of customer notifications you may wish to set up alongside the Iris API Suite to maximize your program’s effectiveness.